 I had personal experience of depression and suicide about two years ago.
 For ages I felt really ashamed, but since then I’ve done a lot of soul-searching and I’ve tried to look at what happened and learn from it.
 Besides I’m in a much better place now so I don’t really feel ashamed anymore.
-So here goes: in July 2006 I attempted to committed suicide.
+So here goes: in July 2016 I attempted to commit suicide.

 I then had a bad fall and as I fell I yanked my catheter tube.
 At this time I had a Foley catheter and was on the waiting list for a supapubic catheter.
 A few days later I went to Norfolk and I was in a lot of pain and by the time i got home I was in agony.
 Even so when they took the cast off I started working hard and even got back to standing at the gym.
 However I repeatedly spasmed out the balloon that keeps the catheter in the bladder out through my urethra - a VERY painful affair.
 I remember amongst all this pain I thought "sod it" and got on the bus to the gym.
 On the bus I started to have really strong spasms and by the time I arrived at the bus station the spasms were so strong that I must have looked like I was having a baby - hot, sweaty and trying to stop my body from giving birth to a catheter!
 In tears I got a bus back home, where I spasmed out another catheter.